 This self-proclaimed hotel for the “wanderers and drifters” has a swim club included in their offerings.
 The only catch to this place is that it is strictly a 21 and up venue.
 The spot is open from 7 a.m. to 11 p.m. on weekdays and to midnight on weekends.
 The entrance fee is $5 on weekdays and $10 on weekends.
 The Drifter has a membership program that provides year-round access for a member plus one guest to the private swimming pool, pool bar and courtyard.
 The annual fee is $299.
 Service industry members can join at a discounted price.
 Membership forms are available on the site.

 The Roosevelt New Orleans

 While The Roosevelt’s pool isn’t exactly open to locals, they are able to get in either by being a spa club member or by renting a cabana for the day.
 Cabana prices range from $200 on weekdays and $400 on weekends.
 Cabana rentals come with complimentary water and fresh fruit.
 Non-hotel guests can also get access to the pool by visiting the Rooftop Pop-up series every Thursday until June 6 from 5:30 p.m. until 7:30 p.m.

 The Country Club

-It’s not a hotel, but this Bywater restaurant has a lush outdoor pool area with a poolside cabana serving food and drinks.
-The pool is open from 10 a.m. to 1 a.m. with a happy hour from 4 p.m. to 7 p.m.
+Ok, so it’s not a hotel, but this Bywater restaurant has a lush outdoor pool area with a poolside cabana serving food and drinks.
+The pool is open daily from 10 a.m. to 1 a.m. with a happy hour from 4 p.m. to 7 p.m.
 The daily pool fee is $15, or you can get an annual pass for $299.
 Pool chairs are available on a first-come, first-serve basis and towel and locker rentals are $2 each.
 Only people who are 21 or older with a valid ID will be allowed on the premises.